Emergency services

 Not all medication available over the counter or by prescription in Australia is available in other countries.
 Some may even be considered illegal or a controlled substance, even if prescribed by an Australian doctor.

-If you plan to bring medication, check if it's legal in Saudi Arabia.
 Take enough legal medicine for your trip.
-Carry your medicine in its original packaging and a copy of your prescription or a letter from your doctor stating:
+Carry your medicine in its original packaging and a copy of your prescription and a dated report from your doctor that states:

 More information: